 Water 1/4 cup

-Sprinkled with Peanuts, Coriander Leaves and extra Chilli only if you like them, and serve immediately.
+- Sprinkle with Peanuts, Coriander Leaves and extra Chilli only if you like them, and serve with Lime wedges.